Author: Yambilla (contributed by Joy Blankson-Hemans)

 Examples of destructive technology:

-A drone is an unmanned aerial vehicle (UAV) which is controlled by a person on the ground or remotely by a computer.
+A drone is an unmanned aerial vehicle (UAV) that is controlled by a person on the ground or remotely by a computer.

 Advantages of drones: